jfmengels/blog/content/blog/tail-call-optimization/index.md

 Evan Czaplicki [describes it very well in this article](https://functional-programming-in-elm.netlify.app/recursion/tail-call-elimination.html) and I recommend you go read it.
 He calls it tail-call elimination but it's a different name for the same thing.

-To resume Evan's article, a "tail-call optimized" function is a recursive function that gets compiled to using a loop instead of function calls to itself.
+To summarize Evan's article, a "tail-call optimized" function is a recursive function that gets compiled to using a loop instead of function calls to itself.
 Let's take the following code as an example.

 ```elm
 factorial : Int -> Int